 Before there was ever a large city called Phoenix, before stadiums and freeway loops, and airport terminals and cell phone towers, the inhabitants of the Pueblo Grande ruins tried to irrigate the land of the Valley with about 135 miles of canal systems.
-A severe drought is thought to have marked the demise of these people, know as the "Ho Ho Kam", or 'the people who have gone.'
+A severe drought is thought to have marked the demise of these people, known as the "Ho Ho Kam", or 'the people who have gone.'
 Different groups of Native Americans inhabited the land of the Valley of the Sun after them.

 How Phoenix Got Its Name